Comparison of advanced techniques for identifying disease in apple orchards

 107th AAG Annual Meeting

 Ma, Kin, "Comparison of advanced techniques for identifying disease in apple orchards" (2010).
 Faculty Scholarly Dissemination Grants.
-Paper 139.
+139.